 return to top of page

-Though Mt.
-McKinley may be shrouded in clouds, the vast and inspiring landscapes seen from the Park Road can be enjoyed in all but the dreariest weather.
+Though Denali may be shrouded in clouds, the vast and inspiring landscapes seen from the Denali Park Road can be enjoyed in all but the dreariest weather.

 Glaciers can be spied from the road, though many are in decline compared to their size ninety years ago.
 They are also much smaller than glaciers seen on the coast of Alaska, which are loaded with immense amounts of winter snow - however, the Alaska Range's rain shadow prevents dramatic amounts of snowfall north of the mountains.
 To the inexperienced eye, glaciers on the north side of the Alaska Range often blend in with the snowline when seen high in the mountains.
 Glaciers at low elevations can be disguised, too, as dirt and even plant life covers them.